EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-gettingstarted.md

 Singularity uses the [Singularity Image Format (SIF)](https://github.com/sylabs/sif) and container images are provided as single `SIF` files (usually with a `.sif` or `.img` filename extension).
 Singularity container images can be pulled from the [Sylabs Cloud Library](https://cloud.sylabs.io/), a registry for Singularity container images.
 Singularity is also capable of running containers based on container images pulled from [Docker Hub](https://hub.docker.com/) and other Docker image repositories (e.g. [Quay.io](https://quay.io)).
 We will look at accessing container images from Docker Hub later in the course.

-> ## Singularity Hub
+> ## Sylabs Remote Builder
 > Note that in addition to providing a repository that you can pull container images from, [Sylabs Cloud Library](https://cloud.sylabs.io/) can also build Singularity images for you from a *recipe* - a configuration file defining the steps to build an image.
 We will look at recipes and building images later in the workshop.
 {: .callout}

 ### Pulling a container image from Sylabs Cloud Library

-Let's begin by creating a `test` directory, changing into it and _pulling_ an existing _Hello World_ container image from Singularity Hub:
+Let's begin by creating a `test` directory, changing into it and _pulling_ an existing container image from Sylabs Cloud Library:

 ~~~
 $ mkdir test